utxostack/utxo-stack-doc/docs/da-layer.md

 ## Pruning

 DA chain Nodes with pruning enabled will periodically delete block and blob data, keeping only the block headers.
 This saves significant disk space.
-Nodes can be set to "archive mode" to save the complete data if needed.
+Nodes can be set to "archive mode" to persist the full data.

 ## Data availability sampling